 Next take a look at Cd vs Alpha, which is drag vs wing angle.
 This wing has the least drag around zero degrees.
 There are three lines in these graphs that represent different speeds, but you can see that drag goes up quite a bit after 10 degrees.

 The next one I’m interested in is Cl/Cd vs Alpha, which is how efficient the wing is at different angles.
 The wing is most efficient between 5-7 degrees, depending on speed.
+This is where the Reynolds number comes into play.
+These three lines indicate three different speeds, and you can see at 200k (the lowest line), the wing just isn’t very efficient.
+Going faster makes a larger Re number, and the wing works better.

 So you might think to set this wing at about 6 degrees, so that the wing performs at its best lift/drag ratio over a range of speeds.
 However, this isn’t necessarily the best setting for your car.